levin-riegner/app_versioning/README.md

 Run `flutter pub upgrade && flutter pub get` to get the project dependencies.

-Run `flutter pub run build_runner build --delete-conflicting-outputs` to generate any missing files.
+Run the `Example` project to test the app.

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/),